 The secret signs you’re stressed

-You may think you are a very calm person who takes everything in their stride – unlike the three quarters of adults a recent UK survey found have at some point over the past year felt so stressed they were unable to cope.
+You may think you are a very calm person who takes everything in their stride – unlike the three quarters of adults a recent UK survey found have at some point over the past two months felt so stressed they were unable to cope.
 But despite thinking you are chilled out, you could be suffering from acute stress without even realising it.

 In fact, it’s possible for our brain to get so used to being under stress that it seems normal – but that doesn’t mean it’s not taking a toll on your mind and body.
 “Stress can be very damaging to our physical and mental health,” says Kamran Bedi, a professional anxiety and wellbeing coach and author of Your Mind Is Your Home.
 “Over the years I have seen people seek help for physical pain and health conditions much sooner than when dealing with stress.
 Individuals can very easily go for years, even 20 years plus, just bottling up mental challenges, stress and anxiety but with physical challenges people tend to respond much faster.
 As humans, we are very good at putting on an appearance that everything is fine and that there are no issues.”